Guppy fish are easy to raise. Yet, guppies need a few essential things in their tank to thrive and live long healthy lives.

 If you live in a tropical area where the temperature stays above 68 °F all year, then you can forgo a heater.
 In such climates, guppies can even live in outdoor ponds.

 Do guppies need light?
 Natural light through windows is more than enough for guppies.
 If there isn’t adequate natural light or if the tank has plants, you need to install artificial lights.
+We recommend Current USA Orbit Marine LED Aquarium Light that is adjustable for different tank size, have multiple modes and colors and is easy to install.

 Direct sunlight isn’t needed nor recommended.
 Direct sunlight encourages algae growth.
 Your guppies light cycle should mimic natural daytime and nighttime patterns.